 The Food and Drug Administration’s Vaccines and Related Biological Products Advisory Committee (VRBPAC) will meet Sept.
 17 to review Pfizer-BioNTech’s application for a booster dose of the COVID-19 vaccine for people ages 16 and older.
 If the VRBPAC votes to authorize, FDA will decide whether to authorize the booster, and the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices will convene a meeting to vote on whether to recommend the vaccine.

 Moderna on Sept.
 1 submitted data to FDA for evaluation of a booster dose of its COVID-19 vaccine.
-Notably, the Moderna booster uses 50 micrograms of molecular ribonucleic acid, compared with the 100 micrograms in the initial two-dose vaccine course.
+Notably, the Moderna booster uses 50 micrograms of messenger ribonucleic acid, compared with the 100 micrograms in the initial two-dose vaccine course.
 Clinical trial data show antibody response waned six months after the second dose.

 CDC Studies Highlight COVID-19 Trends among Children, Adolescents